 While many hotels will offer a swimming pool of some sort so you can sunbathe, Playa la Malagueta is the city's main beach and gets busy in the summer and during school holidays when tourists flock to the area from across Europe.

 Head down the coast from Malaga and you'll reach the popular holiday resorts of Torremolinos and Benalmadena which offer a huge range of hotels and apartments depending on your budget.
 While a long stretch of promenade and beach separates the two towns, you'll find that Benalmadena is perhaps suited to those who like a bit more nightlife.
 Try the Holiday Village Costa Del Sol for a fun, family friendly resort.

-When you think of Marbella, you think expensive yachts, expensive restaurants and expensive villas, but this is the place to see and be seen.
-Even if you aren't staying in Marbella, a day trip to the town is well worth the visit to experience a little more of the area and spend a day away from the pool.
+When you think of Marbella, you think luxury yachts, expensive restaurants and sprawling villas, but this is the place to see and be seen.
+Even if you aren't staying in Marbella, a day trip to the town and marina is well worth the visit to experience a little more of the area and spend a day away from the pool.
 Who knows which of the rich and famous you might spot.